etingof/talks/fosdem-bare-metal-in-the-cloud/source/index.rst

   driver.
 It has become the mainstream bare metal provisioning service for OpenStack and has grown in functionality a great deal since then.

-  Now days ironic has two faces: one is OpenStack ironic service consisting of three parts:
+  Now days ironic has two faces: one is a general-purpose bare metal provisioning service that can be used stand-alone for whatever purpose and that consists of three parts:

+  * The RESTful API service
   * The ironic service which orchestrates bare metal machines
   * The IPA which sometimes runs inside the bare metal machine being deployed to handle local tasks

-  * Nova driver to schedule bare metal machines alongside VMs
+ The other is the OpenStack Bare Metal service that also requires an OpenStack Compute (Nova) driver to schedule bare metal machines alongside VMs.

-  The other face of ironic is a general-purpose bare metal provisioning tool that can be used stand-alone for whatever purpose.

 Hardware management harness
 ---------------------------